Privacy summary

 What is transmitted

 Only the 64-character SHA-256 hash (32 bytes) is transmitted through a server-side proxy to the CertiSigma API.
-No file content, no text content, no file name, and no metadata are sent to any server.
+No file content, no file name, and no metadata are sent to any server.

 What is not stored